 - Faster-Than-Light Travel in The Sirantha Jax Series relies on jumpers, people with a gene that allows them to perceive beacons placed in grimspace by a Precursor race.
 A ship that enters grimspace without a jumper will inevitably be lost.
 Trouble is, grimspace progressively eats jumpers' brains, which eventually causes them to die while jumping (they leave their mind behind in grimspace).
 It's called Navigator Burnout Syndrome.

 - While they normally use navigation computers or astromech droids to calculate safe hyperspace jumps, more than one Star Wars novel has had Force-users making a Blind Jump due to extenuating circumstances and using the Force to navigate by instinct instead of the usual calculations.
 Thrawn: Alliances mentions that this is standard practice for capital ships of the Chiss ascendancy; the navigators are Force-sensitive Chiss children, who lose their Force sensitivity as they grow up.

 - Downplayed in Andromeda: organic pilots are needed to navigate slipstream.
 A ship's AI can't make the intuitive leaps that a living brain can, which is necessary to navigate slipstream.

 - In the Doctor Who story "Warriors' Gate", the only way known to the culture featured in the story to navigate in trackless and non-linear hyperspace is to have a navigator with precognitive powers.
-These time-sensitives can foresee which path the ship needs to take to arrive safely.
-To this end, they have enslaved a time-sensitive speices called the Tharils.
+These "time-sensitives" can foresee which path the ship needs to take to arrive safely.
+To this end, they have enslaved a time-sensitive species called the Tharils.

 - Navigators in Warhammer 40,000 are inbred mutants with three eyes (the third in the middle of the forehead and will kill anyone looking into it).
 They can perceive the Warp without going mad(der), and especially the Astronomicon beacon powered by the Emperor.

 - In Stellaris, it's possible to research "Psi Jump Drives" that draw upon the crew's psionic energies to jump a ship vast distances instantaneously.
 The strategic resource Zro dust enhances psi ability and improves conventional FTL speed.

-- Drive (Dave Kellet): Skitter's species has a gravity-sensing organ that allows him to sense upcoming debris while piloting a ship with ring drive.
+- Drive (Dave Kellett): Skitter's species has a gravity-sensing organ that allows him to sense upcoming debris while piloting a ship with ring drive.
 It also makes him telepathic, somehow.